Skip to main content

 Every API request sets the tenant context off the authenticated session.
 From there, every query filters by that tenant on its own.
 No hand-written WHERE clauses to forget, the database does the enforcing.
 Our team has shipped and maintained codebases on this pattern for 3+ years, and not once have we had a cross-tenant leak.

 Custom domains are where it gets fiddly.
 Every merchant wants their shop on mystore.com, not yourplatform.com/mystore.
 To pull that off you need wildcard SSL certificates, DNS verification through CNAME records, and a reverse proxy (Caddy or Nginx) that reads the incoming hostname and routes the request to the right tenant.
-Cloudflare for SaaS does all of this for $2/month per custom domain.
+Cloudflare for SaaS does all of this for a couple of dollars per custom domain per month.
 Honestly, that's a bargain next to building and babysitting your own certificate pipeline.

 How Do You Build a Theme Engine and Storefront Builder?